JNRowe/jnrowe.github.io/articles/tips/Zsh_and_the_vcs.rst

 .. note::
    There is a ``use-simple`` setting for the ``bzr`` support that may make the ``vcs_info`` functionality faster for you, albeit not noticeably on my system.
-   It is also the only :abbr:`VCS (Version Control System)` that has such a hack, which is quite telling in itself.
+   It is also the only |VCS| that has such a hack, which is quite telling in itself.

 Repository state
 ----------------